singh-nilesh/job-lead-generator/README.md

 1. Clone the repository.
 2. Spin up services using `docker-compose`.
 3. Run scraper containers to fetch job data.
-4. Store data into local PostgreSQL.
+4. Store data into docker PostgreSQL or mongoDB.
 5. Visualize metrics in Grafana.
 6. Output daily JSON and email templates.